theshteves/stevenkneiser.com/blog/2019-05-28-four-words-are-enough.md

 ---
 permalink: /blog/four-words
-title: "4 Words Are Enough"
+title: "4 words are enough"
 date:   "2019-05-28"
 ---
 Get to the point